 This course is designed to enable the student to understand and be able to apply concepts and processes of quality improvement in health care delivery systems.
 Particular emphasis will be place on the history and role of the Joint Commission.
 Quality-oriented concepts such as Core Measures, PRO, TQM, CQI, PI, DRG, Managed Care, and Outcomes Measurements will also be addressed.
-3 credits.
+Prerequisite: NURS 502, 503,510,514,520, 644.
+3 sem. hrs., 3 crs.